Skip to main content

 SEVEN_DAYS_AGO=$(python3 -c "import time; print(int(time.time()) - 7*86400)")

-curl "https://api.dexpaprika.com/networks/base/pools/filter?created_after=$SEVEN_DAYS_AGO&txns_24h_min=50&sort_by=created_at&sort_dir=desc&limit=10"
+curl "https://api.dexpaprika.com/networks/base/pools/search?created_after=$SEVEN_DAYS_AGO&txns_24h_min=50&order_by=created_at&sort=desc&limit=10"

 Example 3: Paginating through all results